 Bowing – Ojigi (お辞儀)

 The act of bowing is the most iconic gesture in Japan, symbolizing respect, gratitude, or apologies.
-Depending on the context, the inclination can range from a slight bend (15 degrees) to a deep bow (90 degrees).
+Depending on the context, the bow can vary from a slight arc (15 degrees) to a deep bow (90 degrees).
 Mastering the nuances of Ojigi is essential for any visitor.

 Submission or Request – Shazai (謝罪)